ObiJuanKenobii/Shell-and-Utilities/README.md

 - Pipes and IO redirection wont occur at the same time
 - Multiple redirects of same type will not occur
 - No need to auto complete
-- No need to handle zombie processes
+- We need to handle zombie processes

 Created by: